Building DIY Guitar Pedals for Beginners

 Do you have a favorite guitar pedal?
 Make a clone of it, but experiment with different components to make it your own.

 We would also recommend starting off with a DIY guitar pedal building kit.
+We created a list of the best DIY pedal kits here.
 Places like Mammoth Electronics and Build Your Own Clone (BYOC) have some fantastic sounding kits available – they even come with a step by step guide to lend you a hand along the way.
 Even Amazon has a killer tube drive pedal kit!

 Overall, the world of DIY guitar pedals can be a wild ride.
 It is vital to do your research and build accordingly – most importantly, have fun doing it!